RenosCoin/bitcoinjs-lib/README.md

 ## Principles

 Renoscoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Renoscoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement Renoscoin apps and services.
+The decentralized nature of the Renoscoin network allows for highly resilient infrastructure, and the developer community needs reliable, open-source tools to implement Renoscoin apps and services.

 ## Get Started